ansys/pyprimemesh/doc/source/user_guide/automesh.rst

        tet=prime.TetParams(model=model, quadratic=True)
    )

-You can review the parameters for volume meshing:
+This code prints the automatic mesh parameters so that you can review them:

 .. code:: python